 Effective May 9, 2023, the Company's joint venture in Country Club Plaza defaulted on the \$295.2 million (\$147.6 million at the Company's pro rata share) non-recourse loan on the property.
-The Company's joint venture is in negotiations with the lender on the terms of the loan.
+The Company's joint venture is in negotiations with the lender on the terms of this non-recourse loan.